funkymonkeymonk/learn-to-play-key-forge/PITCHME.md

 ## Turn Order
   * Forge A Key
   * Take Your Archives
-  * Declare A House
+  * Choose A House
-  * Play/Use Cards
+  * Play/Discard/Use Cards Of The Active House
   * Ready Exhausted Cards
   * Draw up to Maximum Hand Size